osvfelices/mcp-mysql-proxy/README.md

 - ✅ Fully typed and production-ready (TypeScript + Node.js)
 - ✅ Zero-config support via `npx`
 - ✅ Integration-ready with Cursor IDE, Claude Desktop, Codex, Visual Studio Code (experimental)
+- ✅ **Automatic port selection:** If the configured port (default 3000) is in use, the proxy will automatically try the next available port up to 3010.

 ---